subigya-js/mero-dhann/README.md

-# MeroDhan- Stock Market Trading Application for Nepal
+# MeroDhann- Stock Market Trading Application for Nepal

-Welcome to **MeroDhan (मेरो धन)**, a Next.js-based stock market trading application tailored for the Nepalese stock market.
-MeroDhan empowers users with a seamless and efficient trading experience, combining real-time data analysis, portfolio management, and trading tools in one platform.
+Welcome to **MeroDhann (मेरो धन)**, a Next.js-based stock market trading application tailored for the Nepalese stock market.
+MeroDhann empowers users with a seamless and efficient trading experience, combining real-time data analysis, portfolio management, and trading tools in one platform.

 ---